React nodes

 useState()

-returns an array whose first element is the value of the corresponding state data and whose second element is a function to update the state to a new value.
+returns an array whose first element is the value of the corresponding state data and whose second element is a function to update the state to a new value (the main game-changer in React, as we shall see below).

-Consider the following code where we try to store the text to be shown inside the <h1>
+component where we store the text to be shown inside the <h1>

 function Heading() {